MicrosoftDocs/windows-dev-docs/hub/apps/design/style/acrylic.md

 </ResourceDictionary.ThemeDictionaries>
 ```

 The following sample shows how to declare AcrylicBrush in code.
-If your app supports multiple OS targets, be sure to check that this API is available on the user’s machine.
+If your app supports multiple OS targets, be sure to check that this API is available on the user's machine.

 ```csharp
 if (Windows.Foundation.Metadata.ApiInformation.IsTypePresent("Windows.UI.Xaml.Media.AcrylicBrush"))